jasonfb/universal_track_manager/README.md

 ## The Internal Specs

 This is gem is tested with Minitest.
-Before modifying, run the specs with
+Before modifying, run the specs by making sure to `cd` into the `GEM_CODE/` directory, then run

 ```
 rake test